Keyz078/blog/content/blogs/kustomize-the-art-of-crafting-and-modifying-kubernetes-manifests.md

 ## What does Kustomize do?

-let's say you already have a template for deployment, or you can generate sample deployment yaml from this command
+<p style="text-align: justify">let's say you already have a template for deployment, or you can generate sample deployment yaml from this command</p>

 ```
 kubectl create deployment <your deployment name> --image dummy --dry-run=client -o yaml